 B2B buyers almost always make decisions in consultation with colleagues, and often spend hours seeking reliable, informative content about their purchase before reaching out to a sales person.
-These buyers like to make their decision based on logic and their own judgement, instead of persuasion or emotion.

 Search engine optimisation